-You may be wondering how there can be any news about an instrument that's well over forty years old.
+You may be wondering how there can be any news about an instrument that's over fifty years old.
 Well...
 It seems that, despite the ever-encroaching software sample package (damn you M-Tron!
 Damn you Sampletank!), the state of play in the World Of Mellotrons is healthier than it's been for years, so expect a new entry every time I update the site.

 Oh dear.
 This is getting worse, isn't it?
 Not exactly a major update, either, but at least I've done something.
 More next time.
 Honest.

 Hmmm.
 Another seven months off, eh?
 Sorry about that, regular readers; no real excuse, frankly.
 News?
 Plenty's happened in this half-year-plus, but how much of it's actually relevant?
 David Bowie's unexpected death?
 A slew of recent-ish Mellotronic releases?
 I've no idea.
 Sorry.

 Sadly, my biggest news item is the untimely death of Yes maestro Chris Squire, just days before this update.
 His excellent solo effort, '75's Fish Out of Water, is one of the most obvious 'should've featured Mellotron but didn't' records in the progressive canon.
 RIP, Chris.

 Once again, I've failed in my attempts to become the Hardest Working Man In Showbiz, managing a crapulent twenty-something reviews over a five-month period.
 I can't even promise to up that workrate next time around, although my intentions are, of course, the best.
 Anyway, some decent new stuff out, with new releases from Anekdoten, Anima Morte, Randone, Sulphat'Ketamine, Paul Weller and my very own Zoltan, while Castle Canyon's new album keeps up their sample use.